AgarwalConsulting/Go-Training/patterns/design/3-behavioral/README.md

 - `Prototype` can help when you need to save copies of `Commands` into history.

 - You can treat `Visitor` as a powerful version of the `Command` pattern.
 Its objects can execute operations over various objects of different classes.

+- `Facade` and `Mediator` have similar jobs: they try to organize collaboration between lots of tightly coupled classes.

+  - `Facade` defines a simplified interface to a subsystem of objects, but it doesn’t introduce any new functionality.
+The subsystem itself is unaware of the `facade`.
+Objects within the subsystem can communicate directly.

+  - `Mediator` centralizes communication between components of the system.
+The components only know about the `mediator` object and don’t communicate directly.

+- The difference between `Mediator` and `Observer` is often elusive.
+In most cases, you can implement either of these patterns; but sometimes you can apply both simultaneously.

+- You can use `Memento` along with `Iterator` to capture the current iteration state and roll it back if necessary.